luissimas/zettelkasten/2 - Notes/Zettelkasten exporter.md

 - Using the `fs.FS` interface instead of directly reading system files with `os` improves testability.
 Got that one from [[Learn Go with tests|learn Go with tests]]
 - [[Prometheus]] is really not the best tool for this job, I've switched to [[InfluxDB]]
 - The [flux](https://docs.influxdata.com/flux/v0/) query language looks a lot like [[Elixir]]'s pipe syntax, and it's quite good at creating pipelines for transforming data
+- [[goreleaser]] is a great tool for creating GitHub releases
+- Working with GitHub's container registry is quite easy with [[GitHub Actions]]

 # References